top of page

 Day 1: The tour starts this morning at Lusaka International Airport (LUN).
 From there, we take a domestic flight towards Solwezi and then drive towards our accommodation for the night.
 Afternoon birding around the lodge, searching for Dusky Indigobird, Black-faced Canary, Bocage’s Akalat, Grey-olive Greenbul, Green-backed Honeybird, and Black-backed Barbet, among others.
 Night at Mutanda Nature Lodge.

 Day 2: Morning birding around the lodge, then drive westwards to Mwinilunga (6 hours), making a few stops to try for the rare near-endemic Bamboo Warbler at some suitable riverine thickets.
 This is an intriguing species, the only resident Locustella in Sub-Saharan Africa!
-Keeping an eye out for Red-throated Cliff Swallow on the way, we should arrive this afternoon in time for a first session of birding around our pleasant accommodation at Kalwelwa Bush Camp.
+Keeping an eye out for Red-throated Cliff Swallow on the way, we should arrive this afternoon in time for a first session of birding around our lovely accommodation at Nyachisala Bush Camp.

-Other specialties of the area include Black-rumped Buttonquail, Angolan Lark, Short-tailed Pipit, Rosy-throated Longclaw, Fülleborn’s Longclaw, Dambo Cisticola, Hartlaub’s Marsh Widowbird (in beautiful breeding plumage!), Sooty Chat, Spot-breasted Ibis, Shining-blue Kingfisher, White-bellied Kingfisher, Compact Weaver, African Spotted Creeper, Black-collared Bulbul, Margaret’s Batis, Grey-winged Robin-Chat, Laura’s Woodland Warbler, Bates’s Sunbird, Western Miombo Sunbird, and the attractive Locust Finch.
+Days 3-4: Two full days birding in this truly wild area of the country (nestled between Angola and the Congo), in search of near-endemic Grimwood’s Longclaw, Bannerman’s Sunbird, and Spotted Thrush-Babbler.
+Other specialties of the area include Black-rumped Buttonquail, Angolan Lark, Short-tailed Pipit, Rosy-throated Longclaw, Fülleborn’s Longclaw, Dambo Cisticola, Hartlaub’s Marsh Widowbird (in beautiful breeding plumage!), Sooty Chat, Spot-breasted Ibis, Shining-blue Kingfisher, White-bellied Kingfisher, Compact Weaver, African Spotted Creeper, Black-collared Bulbul, Grey-winged Robin-Chat, Laura’s Woodland Warbler, Bates’s Sunbird, Western Miombo Sunbird, and the attractive Locust Finch.
 We also have an excellent chance to see Vermiculated Fishing Owl, recently discovered to be in this area with stakeouts now well-known by our local guides.
-Nights at Kalwelwa Bush Camp.
+Nights at Nyachisala Bush Camp.

 Day 15: We will have a final full morning of birding in the area before we transfer back to Lusaka International Airport (3 hours), where the tour ends this evening.

 NOTE: We can arrange a day of miombo birding on the outskirts of Lusaka for anyone who wishes to arrive a day early or depart a day late.
-Specialties here we will likely not see on this tour (but all seen regularly in Angola and Malawi) include Pale-billed Hornbill, Rufous-bellied Tit, Souza’s Shrike, and Miombo Rock Thrush.
+Specialties here we will likely not see on this tour (but all seen regularly in Angola and Malawi) include Pale-billed Hornbill, Rufous-bellied Tit, and Miombo Rock Thrush.

 bottom of page